palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 Let’s walk through some examples of fixing Configuration Cache problems

 > [!TIP]
 > If you have a huge Gradle projects with many tasks, you can adopt the Configuration Cache incrementally.
-First, resolve all configuration phase issues, as incremental adoption only works for the execution phase.
+First, resolve all configuration phase issues (i.e. `external process started`), as incremental adoption only works for the execution phase.
 Then, apply the [gradle-incremental-configuration-cache](https://github.com/palantir/gradle-incremental-configuration-cache) plugin.
 Gradually add tasks to the allow list as they become compatible.

 ### Example 1: Fixing "external process started"

 #### Before:
 - `MyPlugin` is already a [Gradle managed type](managed-types-and-properties.md)
-- `MyPlugin::apply` starts an external process in the configuration phase, causing the Configuration Cache to fail
+- `MyPlugin#apply` starts an external process `git`.
+This external process is started in the configuration phase, causing the Configuration Cache to fail

 ```java
 abstract class MyPlugin implements Plugin<Project> {